Chu Liuxiang: Xinyue Chuanqi

-By chance, Chu Liuxiang meets Xinyue's father, Jiao Lin (焦林), who seeks his help in finding his long-lost daughter.
-However, things become complicated when he learns that "Mister Du" has recruited his best friend, Hu Tiehua, to help her escort Xinyue safely to the pirate king.
-As news of the planned marriage spread like wildfire throughout the jianghu, more parties get involved.
-Chu Liuxiang encounters Ishida Hitoshihiko-Saemon (石田齋彥左衛門), a Japanese ninja master seeking vengeance on Shi Tianwang for stealing his concubine, Baoji (豹姬).
-At the same time, Baoji, fearing that she will fall out of Shi Tianwang's favour after he marries Xinyue, has sent her assassins to kill Xinyue.
+Chu Liuxiang gets involved when, by chance, he meets Xinyue's father, Jiao Lin, who seeks his help in finding his long-lost daughter.
+He also learns that "Mr. Du" has recruited his friend, Hu Tiehua, to escort Xinyue to meet Shi Tianwang.
+As news of Xinyue and Shi Tianwang's upcoming wedding spread, more figures from the jianghu get involved.
+Chu Liuxiang also encounters Ishida Hitoshihiko-Saemon, a ninja master seeking vengeance on Shi Tianwang for stealing his concubine, Baoji.
+Baoji, fearing that she will lose Shi Tianwang's favour after he marries Xinyue, has sent assassins to kill Xinyue.

-Although Chu Liuxiang starts a romance with Xinyue, who also pledges her love to him, she eventually marries Shi Tianwang.
-On their wedding night, she successfully distinguishes the real Shi Tianwang from his six decoys and assassinates him, thus completing her mission and restoring peace to the jianghu.
+Chu Liuxiang starts a romantic relationship with Xinyue, who also pledges her love to him even though she ultimately marries Shi Tianwang.
+On the wedding night, Xinyue successfully completes her mission by distinguishing the real Shi Tianwang from his six decoys and kills him, restoring peace in the jianghu.